mmghv/lumen-route-binding/README.md

 This binding will match the route that has **only** and **exactly** the given wildcards (in this case `{post}` and `{comment}`) and they appear in the same exact **order**.
 The resolver callback will be handled the wildcards values and **MUST** return the resolved models in an array of the same count and order of the wildcards.

 **Note:**
-This type of binding takes a priority over any other type of binding, Meaning that in the previous example if we have an explicit or implicit binding for `post` and\or `comment`, None of them will match as long as the route matches a composite binding.
+This type of binding takes a priority over any other type of binding, Meaning that in the previous example if we have an explicit or implicit binding for `post` and\or `comment`, None of them will take place as long as the route matches a composite binding.

 ##### Handling the `NotFound` Exception :